 Scottish DR: claims and remedies

-This subtopic provides guidance on legal remedies available in Scotland.
+This subtopic provides guidance on claims and legal remedies available in Scotland.

 For guidance on other key aspects of Scottish civil litigation, see the following overviews, which link through to more detailed guidance: